stocksimulator/stock-simulator/README.md

 # stock-simulator

-Stock Simulator Created In React.
+Stock Simulator Created In React and Express.